jailennn/Projects/README.md

 ---

-##**School Projects**
+## **School Projects**
-Here, you'll find a range of projects I’ve developed throughout my academic career.
+Here, you'll find a range of projects I’ve completed throughout my academic career.
 These projects demonstrate my skills in:
-- Programming languages
+- Cybersecurity & Networking
-- Data structures
+- Software Development & Testing
-- Algorithm design
+- Programming in multiple languages
-- Systems development
+- Web Development

-Feel free to explore the different projects, which cover a variety of topics including software crearion and testing, cybersecurity, and more.
-Each project includes detailed documentation outlining the purpose, technologies used, and key learnings.
+Each project includes  documentation outlining the purpose, key features, and usage!

 ---

-## 💼 **Career Projects**
+## **Career Projects**
 In addition to schoolwork, this repository will serve as the foundation for future projects that align with my professional goals.
-As I continue my career in **[specific field/role]**, I'll be using this repository to:
+As I continue my career, I'll be using this repository to:
 - Develop and refine new skills
 - Work on open-source contributions
 - Collaborate on real-world challenges